Canon EOS 80D Review

 Even though it does have headphones and mic jacks, features like slow motion or clean HDMI out are absent.

-Even though the camera has its limitations in certain aspects, it’s undoubtedly the most perfect successor to the 70D.
-This Canon flip-screen camera is one of the best cameras for vlogging.
+Although the camera is limited in certain aspects, it’s undoubtedly the perfect successor to the 70D.
+This Canon flip-screen camera is one of the best for vlogging.

-Moreover, the overall improved performance of Canon EOS 80D will perfectly reverberate with the entire bunch of action-shooting enthusiasts interested in this DSLR class.
+Moreover, the Canon EOS 80D’s improved overall performance will perfectly resonate with the action-shooting enthusiasts interested in this DSLR class.

 See Also